cashubtc/nutshell/README.md

 ### Feature overview of Nutshell

-- Full Bitcoin Lightning support
+- Bitcoin Lightning support
-- CLI Cashu wallet and mint server
+- Standalone Cashu CLI  wallet and mint server
-- Include the wallet and mint library into other Python projects
+- Wallet and mint library to include in Python projects
-- PostgreSQL and SQLite database support
+- PostgreSQL and SQLite
-- Wallet: Builtin Tor for hiding IPs
+- Wallet with builtin Tor
-- Wallet: Multimint support
+- Use multiple mints in one wallet
-- Wallet: Send and receive tokens on nostr
+- Send and receive tokens on nostr

+### Advanced features
+- Deterministic wallet with seed phrase backup
+- Programmable ecash with, e.g., Pay-to-Pubkey support
+- Wallet and mint support for keyset rotations
+- DLEQ proofs for offline transactions

 ## The Cashu protocol
-There are ongoing efforts to implement alternative Cashu clients that use the same protocol.
+Different Cashu clients and mints use the same protocol to achieve interoperability.
 See the [documentation page](https://docs.cashu.space/) for more information on other projects.
-If you are interested in helping with Cashu development, please refer to the protocol specs [protocol specs](https://github.com/cashubtc/nuts).
+If you are interested in developing on your own Cashu project, please refer to the protocol specs [protocol specs](https://github.com/cashubtc/nuts).

 ## Easy Install